milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

 5. Click on **Accounts Overview** <br>
    **Expected Result:** The source and destination balances display only one transfer

-6. Open the transaction history for the origin or destination account <br>
+6. Open the transaction history for the source or destination account <br>
    **Expected Result:** Only one transaction for the transferred funds of the chosen amount is logged

 **Test Data:**